 He questioned Jimmy Malley, who said Jennie had spoken of going to New York, perhaps with Blanche.
-Walter made a show out of taking a train toward the city, but turning back when he received a telegram at Stamford informing him Blanche was in New Haven.
+Walter made a show of taking a train toward the city, but turning back when he received a telegram at Stamford informing him Blanche was in New Haven.

 No one knew where Jennie was.
 Until Saturday morning, when a fisherman at Savin Rock found a body – Jennie Cramer – in the surf.
 He pulled her to shore and ran for the police.

 The first assumption was that she had drowned.
 But a cursory exam showed that there was no water in her lungs.
 The next assumption was that she had killed herself because of the fight with her mother, but that, too, would soon seem far-fetched.

 Over the next several weeks, some of the truth about Jennie began emerging.
 An autopsy revealed she had been raped.
 Further analysis found arsenic in her system.
 Some theorized that perhaps she had taken it herself, which some girls did to improve their complexion.

 No, there was too much arsenic in her body to have been the residual effect of small doses of arsenic.
 Rather, she had taken a large dose and it killed her.
 Suicide made little sense, unless it was in despair over being attacked.

 The more stones the police turned over, the worse things looked.
-When they discovered the truth about Blanche, she had told a slew of lies about herself in the initial inquiries, they arrested her and the Malleys.
-A grand jury declared James was the killer and that Walter and Blanche were his accomplices.
+When they discovered Blanche had told a slew of lies about herself in the initial inquiries, they arrested her and the Malleys.
+A grand jury declared Jimmy was the killer and that Walter and Blanche were his accomplices.
 They would have to stand trial.

 While the case was proceeding, however, the Malleys were not standing idly by.
 Edward hired a team of lawyers and detectives.
-Rumors spread that he was paying off witnesses to change their stories – to become less sure that they had witnessed the Malley boys with Jennie on the Thursday and Friday in question.
+Rumors spread that he was paying off witnesses to change their stories – to become less sure they had witnessed the Malley boys with Jennie on the Thursday and Friday in question.